paponius/userstyles/concept/inheritance.md

 # SubStyle
+This is a concept.
+It is not implemented in Stylus.
+Maybe authors will like this idea and add it to a new version.
+Maybe there will be another styles manager which will support it.
+Maybe I'll make one.
+For now, jump to (#Workaround).

 SubStyle is an user Style dependent on another style.

 It is used to additionally modify another Style, without editing it.